 Barcelona becomes a city of Festivals every summer; but one of the most varied and eagerly awaited is the one known now simply as ‘El Grec’ – the Greek.
 Although the spectacular bowl-like auditorium of the Greek Theatre itself, on the northern edges of Montjuic, was built in 1929 for the city’s World Fair the actual festival named after it has been established only since 1976.

 Originally purely a theatrical event and confined solely to the Greek Theatre, El Grec now encompasses theatre, music, dance, flamenco, film and even the circus has a place.
 Indeed the spectacular Circus Night is one of the highlights of the year for many seasoned festival-goers with acrobats, jugglers, musicians and people who just don’t fit into a category all providing a memorable evening.
 In 1979 the Festival came under the aegis of the Barcelona authorities who saw it as an ideal opportunity to expand El Grec with both Catalan and international productions.
-It soon became recognised as one of Europe’s leading multidisciplinary cultural festivals.
+It is now recognised as one of Spain’s best cultural festivals.

 Beginning at the end of June and lasting all the way through to the early days of August the number of venues has increased in accordance with the Festival’s expansion.
 The superb setting of the Greek amphitheatre is still at the heart of numerous events but it has been joined by many of the city’s other most prestigious performance areas.
 Accordingly the Palau de la Música, the Fundació Joan Miró, the Caixa Forum, the Teatre Lliure and the Plaça del Rei now play host to concerts and other events; all of them in the evenings and many of them outdoors.